fasiha/ebisu/README.md

     inner(3.3, 4.4, 1., [0.1, 1., 9.5])
     inner(34.4, 3.4, 1., [0.1, 1., 5.5, 50.])

+    # make sure all is well for balanced models where we know the halflife already
+    for t in np.logspace(-1, 2, 10):
+      for ab in np.linspace(2, 10, 5):
+        self.assertAlmostEqual(modelToPercentileDecay((ab, ab, t)), t)

   def test_asymptotic(self):
     """Failing quizzes in far future shouldn't modify model when updating.
     Passing quizzes right away shouldn't modify model when updating.